AI SQL Query Generator · Postgres

 ORDER BY week;

 A generator gives you a query.
-Chion gives you a verified SQL agent skill.
+Chion gives you a library that compounds.

 A standalone SQL query generator gives you a query: one off, ad-hoc, regenerated next time you ask.
-Chion’s pipeline gives you a verified SQL agent skill: every verified query auto-promotes into your team’s SQL skill library, scoped to the persona that owns the data.
+Chion promotes each verified query into a per-persona SQL skill library, scoped to the persona that owns the data.
 Finance personas inherit revenue queries; ops personas inherit logistics queries.
 The library compounds with every question your team asks.

 Chion vs other text-to-SQL tools

-Routes to verified SQL agent (vs. generates fresh SQL each turn)
+Routes to a verified-query library (vs. generates fresh SQL each turn)

-Auto-generated SQL skill library (vs. none; every query fresh-generated)
+Auto-generated query library that compounds (vs. none; every query fresh-generated)

 Portable AI agent file: CHION.md → Claude Code, Codex, Cursor (vs. locked to vendor UI)